A valid passport

 Student Visa Procedure

-Study in Australia is a dream for many students.
-Student visa process of Australia start with the counselling from Aspire Square’s expert counsellor.
+Study in Canada is a dream for many students.
+Student visa process of Canada start with the counselling from Aspire Square’s expert counsellor.
 There are many step involved in the entrie process as below;

 1. Enrol in a Canadian Institute or University